nuuuwan/news_lk3_data/README.md

 *2024-07-12 10:28:00* · [`economynextcom`](https://economynext.com/sri-lanka-uda-leases-kollupitiya-land-to-expo-property-developers-171837/) · `en`

-ECONOMYNEXT – Sri Lanka’s Urban Development Authority will lease a 52-perch land belonging to it at Kollupitiya to Expo Property Developers (Pvt) Ltd for a housing project, a senior minister said.
+ECONOMYNEXT – Sri Lanka’s Urban Development Authority will lease a 52-perch land belonging to it at Kollupitiya to Expo Property Developers (Pvt) Ltd for a housing project, a government statement said.

-Cabinet approved the proposal “to transfer the relevant portion of land to the Expo Property Developers (Pvt) Ltd under 99 years lease basis on the current assessment of the chief assessor,” Minister Bandula Gunawardena said.
+Cabinet approved the proposal “to transfer the relevant portion of land to the Expo Property Developers (Pvt) Ltd under 99 years lease basis on the current assessment of the chief assessor.”

-Cabinet approval was granted in 2007 to lease 40 perches in the Marine Drive area under a 50-year long-term basis, as per the provisions of the Urban Development Authority Act, Gunawardena told reporters announcing this week’s cabinet decisions.
+Approval was initially given in 2007 to lease 40 perches in the Marine Drive area on a 50-year long-term basis, as per the provisions of the Urban Development Authority Act.

-An amount equal to 25 percent of the value of the land had been charged, “However, functions relevant to transferring of the land could not be completed due to an unauthorized person residing there.”
+An amount equal to 25 percent of the value of the land had been charged, “However, functions relevant to transferring of the land cannot be completed due to residing of unauthorized person.”

+Expo Property Developers had requested for 52 perches of land including 12 perches adjacent to the said land to implement a housing project on a 99-year lease basis.

 ...